 I am a full-frame sensor Nikon shooter.
 Due to the larger sensor size (compared to a crop-sensor camera), the sensor doesn’t warm up as fast, thereby producing less noise in your photos at higher ISO settings.
 With these cameras you can set ISO values of 6400 or 9000 and still get great photos in low-light stage conditions.
 The quality of the BOKEH is also breathtaking and if you are using the best lenses made by your camera brand, you will literally be blown away by the results.
 Canon offers equivalent camera gear, so this list is also useful for Canon guys.

 The D800 is a beast of a full-frame sensor camera.
-The resolution of 36.3 Megapixels is getting close to the resolution of digital medium-format systems and it has a HD video capability, which the D700 lacks.
-I mainly use this camera for band portraits as well as for concerts.
+The resolution of 36.3 Megapixels is getting close to the resolution of digital medium-format systems.
+The D810 is the successor of the D800 and your number choice when it comes to portraits.

 I have both prime and zoom lenses in my camera bag.
-As youíre rather limited in your forward/backwards movement when in the photo pit, the zoom ability is crucial in concert photography.
-Sometimes, the artist will constantly be on the move, so itís easier to follow him/her with your zoom lens.
-On the other hand, there are shows where itís so dark on stage that a prime lens with an aperture of f1.4 is your only option.
+As you're rather limited in your forward/backwards movement when in the photo pit, the zoom ability is crucial in concert photography.
+Sometimes, the artist will constantly be on the move, so it's easier to follow him/her with your zoom lens.
+On the other hand, there are shows where it's so dark on stage that a prime lens with an aperture of f1.4 is your only option.

 This is my go-to lens in smaller venues and my favorite zoom lens.
 The autofocus is very fast and the photos are tack sharp, even at f2.8.
 Having the zoom option let's you get a tight headshot as well as full body portraiture.
 At 24mm, you're also able to get the whole stage into your frame.

-This is an older version of the Nikon 70-200mm f2.8 VR and you can get it on ebay for $400.
-This lens costs 1/5 of the new version and is just as good.
-(I don't care about the missing VR, it doesn't work for action shots anyway).
+The 70-200mm f2.8 is the state of the art lens.
 The focal length of 200mm is essential if you plan to shoot bigger venues, such as festival stages.
 This lens gives you the opportunity to take both headshots and half-body portraiture shots.
 In addition, you can also get the drummer who is most likely hidden at the very back of the stage.
-This is a back-breaking lens (almost 1.5 Kg/3.2 lb!) but the quality it delivers is worth it's weight.
+This is a back-breaking lens (almost 1.5 Kg/3.2 lb!) but the quality it delivers is worth it's weight and price.

 14mm on a full-frame sensor camera is the widest you can get.
-Have a look at Nikon or Canon 14mm f2.8 lenses and youíll cry after throwing $2000 out of the window.
+Have a look at Nikon or Canon 14mm f2.8 lenses and you'll cry after throwing $2000 out of the window.
 Want to hear the good news?
 The Samyang (aka Pro Optic, Rokinon, Bower, Walimex) lens costs $330!!!!
-Holy crap, thatís more than six times cheaper!!!
-So whereís the rub?
-The Samyang is a manual focus lens, but with the internal focus information in the viewfinder (at least Nikon has this), itís a breeze to work with.
+Holy crap, that's more than six times cheaper!!!
+So where's the rub?
+The Samyang is a manual focus lens, but with the internal focus information in the viewfinder (at least Nikon has this), it's a breeze to work with.
 The photos are tack sharp and I can live with some distortion in the corners of my photos.
 The 14mm f2.8 is my go-to lens if I want to capture special perspectives.

 PORTABLE FLASH SYSTEM